Rengo-Labs/CasperLabs-Curve-DAO-Backend/readme.md

 ## Running Testcases

-- npm install to install the require packages
+* npm install to install the require packages
+* make a new file and name it .env
+* copy paste the env.example file content into .env file
+* make sure env variables are set properly
-- Run npm run start-mock-server
+* Run npm run start-mock-server
-- Run npm run test in a seperate terminal once mock server has started successfully
+* Run npm run test in a seperate terminal once mock server has started successfully
+* That will run all tests included mutations tests, if you want to test only APIs, comment out other tests in folder tests, file index.test.js

 ## Deployment of Contracts